ChrisEssery/group-project/Portfolio/Sprints_Project_Management.md

 ### Evaluation of Sprint

-Following our two week break from Agile sprints, we felt better placed to tackle our fourth sprint.
+Following our break from Agile sprints, we felt better placed to tackle our fourth and longer sprint.
 At this stage, we had covered a lot of ground with regards to the UI and UX design, and the start page and login were suitable for our end-users.
-We had also built two working games.
-But these games still lacked multiplayer functionality and didn't have a functioning video feed, so it was clear that a lot of work was still required to not only get these two games up and running, but also to integrate the games with the start page and login.
-There were still many new features to add to our product and we had four new fairly challenging backlog items to complete, including building the database and API, adding multiplayer functionality and video chat and continuing with documentation.
-On reflection, these tasks may have been too large to complete over the course of one week - two weeks would have been more appropriate.
+The size of this sprint allowed the team to build the base of two working games for our app!
+These games still lacked multiplayer functionality, didn't have a functioning video feed and were yet to be integrated with the start page and login.
+This was the area to turn our attention to for the next upcoming sprints.